Book a demo

 How long does it take to learn SQL?

-Determining how long it takes to learn SQL also depends on how you plan to use it.
+Determining how long it takes to master SQL also depends on how you plan to use it.
 Learning SQL for development might take a little longer, especially if you are not familiar with many programming languages.
 Learning SQL purely for data analysis can take less time because you don’t need to have a development background.

-The syntax, the rules of what a word or combination of words mean, for SQL is easy to learn for two reasons.
-It does not have a lot of keywords to learn and it doesn’t differ much from the English language.
+The syntax — the rules of what a word or combination of words mean — for SQL is easy to learn for two reasons:

 Another challenge in learning SQL is that each database’s flavor of SQL is slightly different.
 This is uncommon for programming languages but not for SQL.